REALTORS® are different from non-member licensees in that they voluntarily subscribe to a strict Code of Ethics.

 Training may be completed through local REALTOR® associations or through another method, such as home study, correspondence, classroom courses, or online courses.

 We are here to assist our REALTORS®, REALTORS® Clients and the general public in providing services to assist in resolution of disputes that may arise.
-We processes Ethical Complaints against REALTOR® members of Scenic Coast Association of REALTORS® and processes Arbitration between Scenic Coast Association of REALTORS® members.
+We processes Ethical Complaints against REALTOR® members of San Luis Obispo Coastal Association of REALTORS® and processes Arbitration between San Luis Obispo Coastal Association of REALTORS® members.

 California Code of Ethics and Arbitration Manual